Statewide General Rules

 You may not land both a Canadian and a Washington limit of salmon on the same day (one or the other, but not both).

 It is unlawful to possess in marine waters, or deliver into Washington, any fresh salmon taken for personal use from Canadian waters, unless such salmon meet current regulations for the waters of the applicable Washington Catch Record Card area.
 However, anglers aboard a vessel may deliver Canadian-origin salmon into Washington that are lawfully taken in Canada, regardless of whether the salmon meet the current regulations for the area where delivered, provided anglers meet trip notification requirements.
-See Fishing in Canadian Waters.
+See Fishing in Canadian Waters (same page).

 Anglers are subject to WDFW Enforcement and dockside sampling inspection when landing Canadian catch in Washington waters.